26 Fun Things to Do in Edinburgh with Kids (Free Options)

 19. The Chocolate Cafe

-OK, this activity is not just for children, big kids like Coro The Chocolate Cafe too.
+OK, this activity is not just for children; big kids like Coro The Chocolate Cafe (13 Frederick Street), too.

-Centrally located, just off Princes Street, Coro is a late night cafe that specialises in exceptionally good desserts.
+Centrally located just off Princes Street, Coro is a late-night cafe specialising in exceptionally good desserts.

 Build a crepe, pile up a waffle or enjoy a milkshake at this lesser-known child-friendly cafe in Edinburgh.

-You may also like our guides what to eat in Edinburgh and which restaurants to visit.
+You may also like our guides on what to eat in Edinburgh and which restaurants to visit.

 Love chocolate?

-What about learning where it comes and how to make it at The Chocolatarium?
-Read our review.
+What about learning where it comes from and how to make it at The Chocolatarium?

 21. Beaches in Edinburgh

-Did you know that there are two beaches in the city which are both easily accessed from Leith?
+Did you know that both beaches in the city are easily accessible from Leith?

-At the bottom of Leith Walk drive right for Portobello Beach and left or Cramond Beach.
+At the bottom of Leith Walk, drive right for Portobello Beach and left for Cramond Beach.

 Portobello Beach Cafes People _